Jeniek09/Internet-history/readme.md

     * This page further describes the impact of Internet in early 1990's to 2001.
 The pages is broken down to three sections: Understanding the Dot-com Bubble, the Bubble burst and the Benefits of the Dot-com bubble.
 * Internet 2.0
     * Talks about the Web 2.0 and how it's the second stage of development for humans, adapting technology by socializing, broadcasting, sharing information on the web.
+* Python
+  * This is the first webpage that starts describing project 2 material - Python & Pylint
+* Glossary
+  * It is a page of terminology most commonly used to understand and practice Python coding
+* AAA Testing
+  * This page describes about AAA Test steps to conduct to produce a functional and successful unit testing
+* OOP Principles
+  * This page consists of details about the four pillars of Object-Oriented Programming:
+  Encapsulation, Abstraction, Inheritance and Polymorphism
+* S.O.L.I.D.
+  * This page explains further about the five object-oriented design principles

 ### Github Location
 * [Github URL](https://github.com/Jeniek09/Internet-history)